Gun silencers would be barred under new federal legislation

-TTRENTON, N.J. — Gun silencers like the one used in a recent lethal shooting in Virginia Beach would be banned under new legislation that New Jersey U.S. Sen. Bob Menendez is introducing.
+TRENTON, N.J. — Gun silencers like the one used in a recent lethal shooting in Virginia Beach would be banned under legislation that U.S. Sen. Bob Menendez of New Jersey introduced Friday.

-The Democrat unveiled the legislation Friday at news conference in Trenton, alongside Democratic Trenton Mayor Reed Gusciora.
+The Democrat unveiled the legislation at news conference in Trenton, alongside Democratic Trenton Mayor Reed Gusciora and representatives from the gun-control group Moms Demand Action.

+“I’m not saying that any single piece of legislation can stop every single tragedy, but there’s no question that gun safety laws can save lives,” Menendez said.

 New Jersey already bans silencers, but they’re lawful in many other states, including neighboring Pennsylvania.
 The new measure would open a 90-day buyback window for the estimated 1.5 million registered silencers.